pietervogelaar/elasticsearch_upgrade/README.md

                             Shell command to start the Elasticsearch service on a node.
 Default 'sudo systemctl start elasticsearch'
       --upgrade-command UPGRADE_COMMAND
-                            Command to upgrade or update Elasticsearch on a node.
+                            Command to upgrade Elasticsearch on a node.
 Default 'sudo yum clean all && sudo yum install -y elasticsearch'
       --latest-version-command LATEST_VERSION_COMMAND
                             Command to get the latest version in the repository.